AliceEHZz/COMM-DOC-md-user-doc/docs/DDL.md

 ???
 Note

-      In SQL, by default, most commands are not case sensitive.
+      In SQL, by default, most commands are not case-sensitive.
 This means that you can use uppercase or lowercase letters interchangeably when writing commands or queries, and SQL will treat them the same way.

       For example, the following two queries are equivalent: